Search element - Quick search bar

 TICKS used with permission of the UK Sling Consortium

-Read and follow all manufacturer's instructions for use.
-Check the carrier regularly for wear and tear.
+• Read and follow the manufacturer's instructions for your carrier.
+Check it regularly for wear and tear.

-What if my baby sleeps in the carrier?
+What if my baby falls sleeps in the carrier?